North Huntingdon OKs tax breaks for firefighters, EMS volunteers

 Firefighters are considered active if they respond to 10 percent of a department's emergency calls and are involved in 20 hours of annual training, plus help with 35 percent of the fundraising events.
 EMS volunteers are considered active if they provide 120 hours of service, including staffing hours, meetings and training.

 “It's a little incentive to get volunteers.
 It's something we never had before,” said Craig Cochenour, chief of the Circleville fire department, said prior to the meeting.

-Shane Spielvogle, executive director of the North Huntingdon EMS/Rescue, could not be reached for comment.
+The tax breaks could be benefit some of the volunteers with the North Huntingdon EMS/Rescue, but it is likely will be more helpful to the volunteer fire companies, said Shane Spielvogle, executive director of the North Huntingdon EMS/Rescue.

+“Anytime you can get that tax relief for community service is a good trade(off),” Spielvogle said.

 Silka said he was not certain how many volunteer firefighters and EMS personnel might be eligible for the rebate, nor could he estimate how much it might cost North Huntingdon until officials know how many will use it.